Aliases for CEBPA Gene

 GeneCards Summary for CEBPA Gene

-CEBPA (CCAAT/Enhancer Binding Protein (C/EBP), Alpha) is a Protein Coding gene.
-Diseases associated with CEBPA include familial acute myeloid leukemia with mutated cebpa and acute myeloid leukemia with cebpa somatic mutations.
-Among its related pathways are Pathways in cancer and L1CAM interactions.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+CEBPA (CCAAT/Enhancer Binding Protein Alpha) is a Protein Coding gene.
+Diseases associated with CEBPA include leukemia, acute myeloid and acute myeloid leukemia with cebpa somatic mutations.
+Among its related pathways are Regulation of retinoblastoma protein and FOXA2 and FOXA3 transcription factor networks.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is CEBPE.

 UniProtKB/Swiss-Prot for CEBPA Gene